nobeam/eleganttools/README.md

 This package comes with some matplotlib convenience functions.

-Draw the lattice on top of a matplotlib axis:
+Draw the magnets of the lattice on top of a matplotlib axis:

 ``` python
 from eleganttools import draw_lattice